 Let us hope and pray that the memorial of the Munich Massacre, when we remember Moshe Weinberg, Amitzur Shapira, Kehat Shorr, Yosef Gutfreund, Yossef Romano, Ze’ev Friedman, Yaakov Springer, Eliezer Halfin, Mark Slavin, Andre Spitzer and David Berger, creates not merely an intellectual awareness but an emotional connection to these eleven lives who were lost simply because they were Jewish and they were athletes representing a Jewish state.
 Additionally, let us hope and pray that this memorial creates not merely an intellectual awareness but a real emotional understanding for the world community that anti-semitism too often masks itself as anti-Zionism and that terrorism is terrorism regardless of which country is the victim.
 Failure to understand this reality creates conditions which led to the Munich Massacre forty-four years ago.
 May we always remember our history, and may the suffering of Klal Yisrael not have been in vain.

-Last Edit: 8 months 2 weeks ago by Jonathan Muskat.
+Last edit: 4 years 3 months ago by Jonathan Muskat.